seanpmaxwell/Typescript-Best-Practices/README.md

 }
 ```

-If you're building a back-end webserver, I highly suggest you document your route functions with the Http "verb+path" as well.
+If you're building a back-end webserver, I highly suggest you document your route functions with the HTTP "verb+path" as well.
 Long term, it will help you look up route functions faster.

 ```ts
 /**